Far-right lawmakers break into Israeli detention camp, protesting probe into soldiers’ alleged abuse of prisoner - KESQ

 By Rob Picheta, Tamar Michaelis and Mike Schwartz, CNN

+The scenes were a stark illustration of the complex partisan divisions coursing though Israel at a time when its current government under Prime Minister Benjamin Netanyahu relies on support from far-right parties and as the military is already stretched by both the war against Hamas in Gaza and the growing threat posed by Hezbollah to the north.

+Defense Minister Yoav Gallant said on X the incident “plays into our enemies’ hands during war time.”
+And Netanyahu called for immediate calm at Sde Teiman and condemned the break-in at the base in a statement on Monday.

-In a CNN investigation released in May, Israeli whistleblowers as well as Palestinian former detainees and eyewitnesses described widespread abuse at Sde Teiman, including blindfolding and handcuffing.
+In a CNN investigation released in May, Israeli whistleblowers as well as Palestinian former detainees and eyewitnesses described widespread abuse at Sde Teiman, including blindfolding, extreme physical restraint and prolonged handcuffing leading to severe injuries.

 “The break-in at the Sde Teiman Base is extremely serious and against the law,” Lt.
 Gen. Herzi Halevi, the IDF’s Chief of the General Staff, said in a statement Monday, adding that the military was “working to restore order at the base.”